 - The second surrogacy was an amazing experience.
 I think open communication and discussing all potential outcomes and expectations made for a smooth journey.
 My second surrogate maintains contact with me through Facebook.
 However, because of the difficulties with expectations and the emergency delivery, I do not have any contact with my first surrogate.

-Advice I wish I had received for my first surrogacy was to ask more questions -- and to keep asking as many questions as possible.
+Advice John wishes he had received for his first surrogacy was to ask more questions -- and to keep asking as many questions as possible.
 The more communication and potential outcomes discussed, the more likely hurdles would not turn into walls.

-One last piece of advice, which I consider extremely important: while reviewing the surrogate's contract, be sure to address the choice of OB/GYN.
+One last piece of advice, which John said he considers extremely important: "While reviewing the surrogate's contract, be sure to address the choice of OB/GYN.
 Naturally, many surrogates want to use their own OB/GYN, which is understandable.
-However, if complications occur during the pregnancy, most OB/GYNs only have privileges to deliver at certain hospitals.
+However, if complications occur during the pregnancy, most OB/GYNs only have privileges to deliver at certain hospitals."

 If your child, like John's, is delivered at a hospital with a minimal neonatal intensive care unit or "NICU" (hospitals have different levels of NICU), and needs a more sophisticated NICU, then you'd have to have him/her transported from one hospital to another.
 "Believe me, watching your child fight for his life, as I did with my son, is extremely stressful," John said.
 "Adding the burden of a transport only served to increase the stress!"

 Furthermore, larger urban hospitals tend to have more experience with surrogacy and the “red tape" paperwork involved.